idleberg/Creative-Commons-Markdown/readme.markdown

 If you notice any mistakes in content or formatting, please send a pull request with your correction.

-## Donate
+## Buy me coffee!

-To show your appreciation, please consider buying me a cup of coffee.
-You can use [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/Creative-Commons-Markdown) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`.
-Thanks!
+I love a good cup of coffee, it's what drives me.
+Tips via [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/Creative-Commons-Markdown) or Bitcoin (`17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`) are appreciated!